 EVO Japan 2024 is now underway, and this year it means new arcade games.
-Normally we don’t get any location-based entertainment (LBE) arcade news out of EVO, but thanks to exA-Arcadia, that is changing this time.
+Normally we don’t get much location-based entertainment (LBE) arcade news out of EVO, but in large part thanks to exA-Arcadia, that is changing this time.
 There are a significant number of new announcements that they are revealing over the days of the event, so let’s take a look at the first batch.

 Note: A few updates have been added to this post since it was published on Friday night.
 If you’ve been here around then, scroll below for updates!